Timeline of Black History and Excellence

 Photo by: CBS Photo Archive

-1995-A coalition of Black leaders successfully coordinate a Million Man March in Washington D.C. to protest unjust treatment of Black men, legislation that disenfranchised Black communities, and the perpetuation of racial stereotypes.
-Notable attendees and speakers included, Reverend Jesse Jackson, Rosa Parks, Martin Luther King III, and Louis Farrakahn.
+1995-A coalition of Black leaders successfully coordinated a Million Man March in Washington, D.C. to protest the unjust treatment of Black men, legislation that disenfranchised Black communities, mass incarceration, homelessness, and the perpetuation of racial stereotypes.
+Notable attendees and speakers included Reverend Jesse Jackson, Rosa Parks, Martin Luther King III, and Louis Farrakhan.
 The number of Black male voters increased in record numbers across the country following the march.
+The impact of the Million Man March reinforces to Black males today to continue to elevate their voices and strive to reduce violence, increase employment opportunities, and create programs geared towards helping Black boys and men rebuild their lives after incarceration, homelessness, etc.

 Photo by: Reuters